dennis-kachila/password-central/README.md

 ## How It Works

-1. **Installation**: Install the extension from your browser's extension store
+1. **Installation**: Install the extension from your browser's extension store (future release) for now just load it as an unpacked extension for development.
 2. **Usage**:
    - Right-click on any password field when creating a new account
    - Select "Generate Strong Password" from the context menu